davidbemel/1-Python/PythonExercises1.md

 customer["birthdate"] ="October 4 1984"
 print(customer)
 ```
-## Retrive information for a phone and add the name of the numbers
+### Example: Retrive information for a phone and add the name of the numbers
 ```
 phone  = input("Phone: ")
 digits_mapping = {